mishamyrt/loaded/README.md

 ## Usage

-`Loaded` is distributed in the form of a Common.JS module, AMD module as well as in the form of IFFE for browser usage.
+The library is distributed in the form of a Common.JS module, AMD module as well as in the form of IFFE for browser usage.

 ### Common.JS